HBarker13/vphas_calibrate/README.md

 9. u_correct_auto.py  Uses the bandmerged catalogues.
 Calibrates the u band by plotting (u-g) vs (g-r) plots, overlaying stellar reddening lines from Drew 2014, and shifting u band magnitudes until the most stars are between the MS and G0V lines.
 The error on the u band shift is the shift within which the star count differs by less than 5%.
 Results are written to file and calibrated u band magnitudes added to catalogues.

+(OLD: u_correct.py   Uses the bandmerged catalogues.
+Calibrate the u band magnitudes by plotting the calibrated u-g, g-r colours of the vphas stars.
+The user must choose the u band correction to apply so that largest density of stars falls between the MS and G0V reddening line.
+The corrected u band magnitudes and errors are added to the bandmerged catalogue and the single band catalogue. )

 10. Run calc_errs.py to calculate the total error (photon count and aperture correction errors).
 Created columns containing the upper and lower magnitude limits on a measurment.